Phusck/Phusck-Laser-Rhino-Gridfinity/README.md

 Files for Laser Cutting Bins, Trays and much more that fit the Gridfinity system made by Voidstar Lab(Zack Freedman) an the Gridfinity Comunity.

 Contains:
-  PDFs ready to cut
+- PDFs ready to cut.
-  Design files in Rhino save standard***
+- Design files in Rhino save standard***.
-  Grasshopper scripts for generatign new designs in Rhino.
+- Grasshopper scripts for generatign new designs in Rhino.

+Cutting procedure.
+It is impaortant to know that the designs do not contain the button connection plates.
+To save materials these are cut whilst cutting the base plates.